guotong1988/guotong1988.github.io/about/index.md

 permalink: /about/
 ---

 Hi!
 My name is Tong Guo（郭同）.
-My nick name is TechOnly.
+My nickname is TechOnly.

 Welcome to my paper blog!